ipfs/specs/COMPACT_DENYLIST_FORMAT.md

   badbits block anchor format.
 It can only block by CID and not by multihash.
 When no path present, the trailing slash must be kept (`CIDV1_BASE32/`).
-- A b58-encoded multihash (a.k.a CIDV0), corresponding to the Sum() of:
+- A b58-encoded multihash, corresponding to the Sum() of:
   - An IPNS-Path:
     - `/ipns/NAME` when the IPNS name is NOT a CID.
     - The b58-encoded-multihash extracted from an IPNS name when the IPNS name